 of the features we’ve added in both the libraries and the language over the

 past year.
-We’ll then take a deep dive into Tokio itself and learn how it’s
+We’ll then take a deep dive into Tokio itself, seeing how it capitalizes

 Alex is a robotics graduate student at the University of Pennsylvania.
 He got into Rust by writing his research software (a hardware controller and web interface for a sensor suite), and continues to spend too much of his free time writing macros.

 A whirlwind tour through a (macro_rules 1.0!) macro that interprets everyone’s favorite Turing tarpit, Brainfuck, completely at compile time.
 I’ll highlight various components such as number encoding, arithmetic, input/output and explain how they work.

 This is not a macro tutorial.
 I’ll cover a few techniques that you might possibly be able to use in real code, such as how to set up a recursive macro with an accumulator, but I’ll be breezing through them to get to the fun stuff, like memory zippers and “Zermelo numbers” (a term I may have invented).

 I’m a PhD student and Research assistant in the Systems Group, Dept. of Computer Science at ETH Zürich.
 I have past industry experience with type-heavy programming languages and now work with rust on safe, reliable, distributed data processing.

 Rust’s type system provides tools to ensure safe memory management, and safe concurrent access to data.
 What if we used those same tools to encode and enforce other API constraints?

 We can leverage affine types (non-Clone structs) to enforce that a user performs a series of operations in a certain order; or we can use structs as tokens representing the user’s ability to perform certain actions.
 And everything’s checked at compile time.